-Figure 15: Future Energy Scenario (Source: National Grid, 2018)
+Figure 15: Future Energy Scenario (Source: National Grid, 2018) that do (tick) and do not (cross) meet 2050 national carbon reduction target.

-- 3.21 Of these scenarios, only the Community Renewables and Two Degrees options will deliver the UK's 2050 carbon reduction target.
-The key messages in the 2018 FES are: - Energy capacity could double by 2050, with up to 65% of that being locally generated.
+3.20 Of these scenarios, only the Community Renewables and Two Degrees options will deliver the UK's 2050 carbon reduction target.
+The key messages in the 2018 FES are:

+- Energy capacity could double by 2050, with up to 65% of that being locally generated.
 This changing generation mix will mean new ways to maintain system balance will have to be found; - Electricity demand is expected to grow significantly by 2050, driven by increased electrification of heating and transport.
-There could be 36

-- million electric vehicles by 2040; these could support the rollout of renewables by storing excess low carbon electricity generation; - Decarbonisation of heat needs to gather pace in the 2020s to meet carbon reduction targets.
-Up to 60% of homes could be using heat pumps by 2050 and one third of homes could be heated by hydrogen. - In response to this, the UK government announced in its spring 2019 budget statement that a 'future homes standard' would ensure that new UK homes will be built without fossil fuel heating from 2025.
-The government also announced new proposals to increase the proportion of 'green' gas in the gas grid, which would help to reduce emissions from the mains gas supply.
+There could be 36 million electric vehicles by 2040; these could support the rollout of renewables by storing excess low carbon electricity generation; - Decarbonisation of heat needs to gather pace in the 2020s to meet carbon reduction targets.
+Up to 60% of homes could be using heat pumps by 2050 and one third of homes could be heated by hydrogen. - 3.21 In response to this, the UK government announced in its spring 2019 budget statement that a 'future homes standard' would ensure that new UK homes will be built without fossil fuel heating from 2025.
+The government also announced new proposals to increase the proportion of biogas in the gas grid, which would help to reduce emissions from the mains gas supply.
 This signals the start of a phasing out of natural gas for cooking and heating.
-This will create significant future challenges for house developers and the future of home retrofit, which will need to consider the adoption of new technologies such as heat pumps and heat networks. - 3.23 Security of energy supply is also an issue for the future.
+This will create significant future challenges for house developers and the future of home retrofit, which will need to consider the adoption of new technologies such as heat pumps and heat networks. - 3.22 Security of energy supply is also an issue for the future.
 The UK's electricity and gas supplies come from a diverse range of sources and geographical locations; it is a reliable system, but no system can be entirely risk free.
 Demand is generally higher in the winter than in the summer: 70% of household gas demand happens between October and March, and on a cold day, peak demand can be three times as much as average consumption (see Ofgem (2018) Energy Security).
 Approximately half of Britain's gas supplies come from our own North Sea gas fields, the remainder is imported from a variety of sources including pipelines linking us with Europe and liquified natural gas shipped in from around the world. - In the electricity system, the Capacity Market has been introduced by the Government to ensure security of electricity supply.
 This is delivered by running annual auctions for capacity contracts, which provide a payment for reliable sources of capacity.
 However, in November 2018 the EU ruled that the Capacity Market could be in breach of State Aid rules and the mechanism was suspended.
-In February 2019, following a consultation on proposed technical amendments, the government announced a number of changes that would allow the Capacity Market to be restarted (see BEIS (2019) Capacity Market: outcome of consultation on technical amendments). - 3.25 There are significant electricity grid constraints within Kent and Medway making new connections increasingly difficult, particularly for energy generation projects such as renewables.
-Innovation is required to overcome this at an infrastructure level, otherwise Kent's growth plans will be severely hampered.
+In February 2019, following a consultation on proposed technical amendments, the government announced a number of changes that would allow the Capacity Market to be restarted (see BEIS (2019) Capacity Market: outcome of consultation on technical amendments). - There are significant electricity grid constraints within Kent and Medway making new connections that deliver renewable energy onto the electricity grid increasingly difficult.
+Innovation is required to overcome this at an infrastructure level.
 Some work has already begun, with UK Power Networks (UKPN) and National Grid launching a new Active Network Management scheme to boost grid capacity and simplify the connections process for energy generators.
 However, much more innovation is needed to ensure renewable energy generation developments can go ahead without significant grid connection charges.